-Monkeys are generally considered intelligent creature according to Wikipedia.
-They are agile and they can swing on trees easily.
-Monkeys can be tree- dwelling although there are species that live primarily on the ground, such as baboons.
-So my topic “how to catch an (intelligent) monkey and beware of falling on your own (self-made) traps” sounds like an oxymoron.
-I suspect we sometimes behave like monkeys.
-Some people believe we evolved from monkeys.
+Agile and strong they swing on many trees easily.
+Although they can be tree- dwelling there are species that live primarily on the ground, such as baboons.
+So my topic “how to catch a monkey ?
+Falling on your own traps” sounds like an oxymoron.
+But there are those who behave like monkeys.
+And sadly some people believe they evolved from monkeys.

 I wonder about the so called “missing link” as my pastor defended his faith to a guy who angrily insisted that all humans come from monkeys.
 The debate went on and on.
 Finally exasperated , my pastor blurted out meekly “Okay, okay no problem.
 If you firmly believe your family descended from monkeys and gorilla then so be it.
 Just leave me alone.
 As for me and my family we are all humans we came from Adam and Eve”.
 Problem solved, but please don’t use the same approach to evolutionist.